develprr/metamatic-blog/_posts/2023-09-09-how-to-store-pydantic-soccer-players-in-the-mongo-database.markdown

 Imagine for a second that you are a great data scientist obsessed with soccer statistics... *(Or just imagine that you are another pathetic "soccer-dad":)*
-Anyway, in this example I want to model soccer players, games, excercises and events and store everything in a database so I can execute complex queries on them and calculate different kinds of statistical truths about all possible aspects related to them.
+Both ways, in this example I want to model soccer players, games, excercises and events and store everything in a database so I can execute complex queries on them and calculate different kinds of statistical truths about all possible aspects related to them.
 So I start by creating a model "[Player](https://github.com/develprr/utility/blob/main/src/player.py)"